Cantorstaub/Game-of-Memories/README.md

 [[2]](#_ftnref2) The WinArcadia Software by James Jacobs is available under: [http://amigan.1emu.net/releases/#amiarcadia](http://amigan.1emu.net/releases/#amiarcadia) (last accessed: 2025-08-23).

 [[3]](#_ftnref3) For an example of mediatheoretical thoughts on this topic, see: Nückel, Thomas/Borbach, Christoph (2016): Game of Memories: Zeitschichten in einem zellulären Automaten.
 In: Höltgen, Stefan/van Treeck, Jan Claas (eds.): _Time to Play: Zeit und Computerspiel_.
 Game Studies.
 Glückstadt: Werner Hülsbusch, pp. 70–94.
-While I am still very fond of Christoph Borbach’s contributions, the conclusions drawn from the _Game of Memories_ by me remained rather underdeveloped in this text.
+While I am still very fond of Christoph Borbach’s contributions, the conclusions drawn from the _Game of Memories_ by me are in need of further specification.

 [[4]](#_ftnref4) For the methodological trias of the real, the symbolic, and the imaginary see Kittler, Friedrich A. (1993): Die Welt des Symbolischen - eine Welt der Maschine.
 In _Draculas Vermächtnis: Technische Schriften_.
 First edition.
 Leipzig: Reclam, pp. 58–80, especially pp. 68–71.